ermongroup/cs228-notes/learning/latent/index.md

 $$ \E_{z \sim p(z|x)} \log p(x,z; \theta). $$

 This expectation is what gives the EM algorithm half of its name.
-If $$z$$ is not too high-dimensional (e.g. in GMMs it is a one-dimensional categorical variable), then we can compute this expectation.
+If $$z$$ is not too high-dimensional (e.g., in GMMs it is a one-dimensional categorical variable), then we can compute this expectation.

 Since the summation is now outside the log, we can maximize the expected log-likelihood.
 In particular, when $$p$$ is a directed model, $$\log p$$ again decomposes into a sum of log-CPD terms that can be optimized independently, as discussed in the chapter on directed graphical models.